 Expectation: Quality Producer

 Welcome to Independent Study/Graphic Arts!
-The student will initiate independent computer related work, utilizing various software and hardware.
+StudentS will initiate independent computer related work, utilizing various software and hardware.
 Independent Study was created to help students fill a full time schedule, and to pursue extra work in the Graphic Arts that will help in their course of study, and their portfolios.
 During the full block the student is to schedule everyday where he or she is present in the Graphic Arts studio to work on a special project.
 The project that you will be working on will be of your own design, developed in consultation with a faculty member.
 It can be any type of project that utilizes skills that you have already learned in coursework.
 Ideally it should be something that will help build your portfolio.
 Students will enhance their development of their graphic design skills through the advanced use of Photoshop and Illustrator and InDesign.
 Instruction will be provided to create an original layout for design materials that utilize different types of print for in house jobs.
 Students learn basic and advanced techniques for designing and creating effective promotional pieces for the school.
 The students will be responsible for a portfolio.
 As an advanced class, the students are expected to conduct themselves in a manner appropriate to their placement.

 Expectation: Quality Producer